-I was born 67 years ago in the upper mid-west.
-My parents and I came west soon after.
+I was born almost seven decades ago in the upper mid-west.
+My parents and I came to Cali soon after.
 I had a very average life as a kid but I began to sense that something was missing, or at least that I was missing something, but it was years before I figured it out.
 It wasn’t until my early teens that the ‘missing thing’ began to manifest itself.
 I always seemed to be out of step with everyone else.
 It wasn’t until my junior year in high school that I realized that I was an oddball, an outsider always vying to see what was happening behind the glass, always trying to fit in, or find a niche that could fit more than one.
 Eventually I gave up and settled into my life as a “minus one”.